Tacogirl Belize blog Est. in 2007

 Taxi

 Unless your resort or hotel provides airport pick up you will likely want to take a taxi.
 They are readily available outside Tropic Air baggage claim area or at the water taxi terminal.
 If you are not staying too far from town a taxi will cost you in the $8 BZD range.
 Further south past Victoria House Resort will cost you in the $15 BZD range.
 If you have to take one north of the bridge then expect to pay $35 BZD or more.
-Many taxi drivers have a printed rate sheet for the southern and the northern destinations so feel free to ask to see it.
+Some taxi drivers have a printed rate sheet for the southern and the northern destinations so feel free to ask to see it.

 Always make sure to set a price with your cab driver before you get in no matter how short the ride.
 Here is a good traveler example of why setting your price first is so important, from a Taxi ride post on the TripAdvisor San Pedro Message Board.